 - Management and control.
 Sole proprietorships offer more control than LLCs.

 What are the downsides of an LLC?

 - Dealing with government bureaucracy.
-LLCs are managed with federal, state, and local jurisdictions, so depending on the nature of your business, you may have to deal with licensing and administrative tasks.
+LLCs are managed by federal, state, and local jurisdictions, so depending on the nature of your business, you may have to deal with licensing, permits, and administrative tasks.

 - Cost.
 LLCs have more associated costs than sole proprietorships.

-What are the downsides of a sole proprietership?
+What are the downsides of a sole proprietorship?

 - Personal liability.
 The owner of a sole proprietorship is responsible for all debts and losses incurred by the business.

 - Difficulty raising capital.
-Investors are less likely to support sole proprietorships, because they’re seen as a less “formal” business entity.
+Investors are less likely to support sole proprietorships because they are viewed as less formal business entities.